Finding the Best Treatments for Atopic Dermatitis

 By Frank Fuller

 Atopic dermatitis stems from a combination of genetic, environmental, and immune system factors.
-People with this condition typically have an impaired skin barrier, making the skin more susceptible to irritants, allergens, and infections.1 Common symptoms include:
+People with this condition typically have an impaired skin barrier, making the skin more susceptible to irritants, allergens, and infections.
+Common symptoms may include:

 Triggers can vary, ranging from allergens (like pollen or dust mites) to stress or certain fabrics.
 Managing the condition usually involves minimizing these triggers alongside treatments targeted at controlling the symptoms.